FOREX-Euro slips slightly ahead of ECB; jobs data lifts Aussie

 The euro will probably hold its value against the dollar over the next month after rallying over the last few weeks, but a persistently weak euro zone economy will put it under pressure next year, according to the latest Reuters poll.

-The yen was slightly up against the dollar, which last stood at 82.43 yen, well shy of its 7-1/2 month high of 82.84 yen hit last month, with an options barrier said to lie at 83 yen.
-Hedge funds were still buying 3- and 6-month dollar calls, betting on a weaker yen, a Japanese bank trader said.
+The yen was slightly down against the dollar, which last stood at 82.52 yen, well shy of its 7-1/2 month high of 82.84 yen hit last month.

 The Australian dollar jumped against its U.S. counterpart after a surprisingly strong jobs report prompted investors to reduce expectations of further policy easing.